g-nitin/Contrastive-Planning/README.md

-# Contrastive Planning

-This project tackles the challenge of transparency in automated planning.
-When a proposed plan deviates from user expectations, explanations are crucial.
-We tackle this need by introducing a novel framework designed to generate contrastive explanations for plans specifically within the Sokoban domain.
-This framework leverages the strengths of Planning Ontology and integrates Natural Language Processing (NLP) with SPARQL queries to provide clear and insightful explanations.
-At the heart of this framework lies a dedicated knowledge graph (KG) which allows the system to possess a deeper understanding of the planning world.
-Its enriched ontology empowers the system to comprehend user queries about specific actions and their significance within a plan.
-An NLP module plays a critical role, acting as a bridge between natural language and the formal representation within KG.
-By categorizing user queries into planned actions, the NLP module facilitates the retrieval process.
-The query type, such as "why action A is not used" or "why action A is preferred over action B," dictates the system's retrieval process.
-It extracts relevant information from the KG, considering the enriched ontology, and formulates explanations dynamically.
-This empowers the system to explain why specific actions were included, excluded, or prioritized over others, fostering a deeper understanding of the automated planning process.
-This research contributes to the field of Explainable AI by fostering a deeper understanding of automated planning systems and their decision-making processes.
-The project not only advances user trust in automated planning systems by providing explanations for actions within plans, but it also has the potential to be extended beyond Sokoban.
-This framework serves as a foundation for generating explanations in other planning domains such as Rubik’s Cube, N-Puzzle, and FreeCell.
+# Enhancing Plan Explanations with Planning Ontology and Large Language Models

+This repository contains the code and resources for our project on enhancing the generation of plan explanations using Planning Ontology and Large Language Models.

+## Project Overview

+We tackle the challenge of transparency in automated planning by introducing a novel framework designed to generate contrastive explanations for plans.
+Our approach leverages Planning Ontology and integrates Natural Language Processing (NLP) with SPARQL queries to provide clear and insightful explanations.

+### Key Features

+- Integration of Planning Ontology with AI Planning systems
+- Generation of interactive plan explanations using Knowledge Graphs and Large Language Models (LLMs)
+- Focus on the Sokoban domain, with potential for extension to other planning domains

+## Repository Usage

+This repository contains the following directories: `code`, `data`, `models`.
+Please refer to the README files in each directory for detailed instructions on how to use the resources.

+## Experiments

+Our experiments explore different prompt structures to enhance LLM reasoning in the Sokoban domain.
+We focus on four key question types:

+1. Plan validation
+2. Action inclusion
+3. Action exclusion
+4. Action preference

+We compare base prompts (including initial state, goal state, plan, and question) with ontology-enhanced prompts that add domain-specific constraints from the planning ontology.

+## Results

+- Ontology-enhanced prompts improve reasoning for smaller LLMs
+- Significant performance boost observed for lower-parameter models

+## Future Work

+- Conduct user studies to evaluate the explanations
+- Support contrastive explanations
+- Explore different prompting strategies (e.g., Chain of Thought, ReAct)
+- Extend the framework to other planning domains (e.g., Rubik's Cube, N-Puzzle)

+## References

+1. Muppasani, B., Pallagani, V., Srivastava, B. and Mutharaju, R., 2023.
+Building and Using a Planning Ontology from Past Data for Performance Efficiency.
+In PLATO@ ICAPS.
+2. Muppasani, B., Pallagani, V., Srivastava, B., Mutharaju, R., Huhns, M.N. and Narayanan, V., 2023.
+A Planning Ontology to Represent and Exploit Planning Knowledge for Performance Efficiency. arXiv preprint arXiv:2307.13549.

+## License

+(Add your chosen license information here)